-Twice a year, you will be assessed by your supervisor and via MyPhD.
-The plan will then be reviewed by the PhD coordinator.
+During your PhD, your project progression will be assessed by your supervisor via MyPhD and the PhD Coordinator.
 It is recommended that you have a talk with your supervisor on the progress of your studies before you are assessed.
 The goal is to ensure that you are progressing at a sufficient pace to complete within the allotted three years and that you fulfil all the necessary elements.